 Although people usually think of air pollution as coming from outside the home — from power plants, factories, and trucks — home interiors may also give off considerable pollution.

-In fact, indoor air is typically two to five times more polluted that outdoor air.
+In fact, indoor air is typically two to five times more polluted than outdoor air.
 Many of the products and building materials in our homes contain harmful chemicals that deteriorate indoor air quality.

 Thankfully, there are many actions you can take to safeguard your family and breath easily.